Wuxing (Chinese philosophy): Martial arts

-Wuxing Heqidao, (Gogyo Aikido 五行合气道) is a life art with roots in Confucian, Taoists and Buddhist theory.
+Wuxing Heqidao, (Gogyo Aikido 五行合气道) is a life art with roots in Confucian, Taoist and Buddhist theory.
 It centers around applied peace and health studies rather than defence or physical action.
 It emphasizes the unification of mind, body and environment using the physiological theory of yin and yang as well as five-element Traditional Chinese medicine.
 Its movements, exercises, and teachings cultivate, direct, and harmonise the qi.